Lvalon/mima/README.md

 intoxicated kid for providing LOTS of 9head code and sharing ideas: https://github.com/IntoxicatedKid

+marisa for providing very cool archetypes to take references from

 zosit for feedback and suggestions: https://github.com/Zosit

 xeno for feedback: xeno_3084